martinkearn/sports-team-organiser/DevNotes.md

 ## Pages & Components
 - [x] /transactions - Show more
-- [ ] /transactions - order by other properties
 - [ ] ShowMore as a component
 - [ ] /transactions/add
 - [ ] /transactions/{TransactionUrlSegment}